scottdurow/dataverse-auth/README.md

 For NPX to work you will have to enable unprivileged user namespaces.
 Instructions on how to do this is found in the [this article](https://wiki.debian.org/LXC#Configuration_of_the_host_system)

 ### Method2, install and modify permissions
 First, install the NPM package, globally or in a dedicated project.
-After the install navigate to $NPM_PACKAGES/lib/node_modules/dataflex-auth/node_modules/electron/dist (tip: if you try to run dataflex-auth the full path will be in the error message)
+After the install navigate to $NPM_PACKAGES/lib/node_modules/dataverse-auth/node_modules/electron/dist (tip: if you try to run dataverse-auth the full path will be in the error message)
 Change the owner of chrome-sandbox to root and chmod it to 4755:
 `~$ sudo chown root chrome-sandbox && sudo chmod 4755 chrome-sandbox`

 Now you can run it like any other package:
-`~$ dataflex-auth myorg.crm.dynamics.com`
+`~$ dataverse-auth myorg.crm.dynamics.com`